aws-solutions/serverless-image-handler/.github/PULL_REQUEST_TEMPLATE.md

 **Checklist**
+- [ ] :wave: I have added unit tests for all code changes.
 - [ ] :wave: I have run the unit tests, and all unit tests have passed.
 - [ ] :warning: This pull request might incur a breaking change.